Improving the Shopping Experience to Get Customers to Buy More and Return Less

 ASOS include ‘ordered more than one size' on their returns slip, which is an opportunity to gather data about how many items are being returned for this reason and would create a good case for improving the ways in which clothing is displayed to the consumer.
 While it's crucial to constantly improve the consumer's shopping experience, it's not just to improve ease of use for the consumer.
 In 2015, IHL, a retail research firm, estimated that worldwide, retailers lose billions each year from returns due to wrong sizing.

-With a huge stock portfolio and strong online presence, ASOS constantly works on improving consumer experience in response to consumer sizing issues.
-ASOS now provides information alongside a product image about the model’s height and dress size, as well as catwalk videos which allow buyers to see the clothes in better detail, taking note of how it fits the model and how garments move.
+With a huge stock portfolio and strong online presence, ASOS constantly works on improving the consumer experience in response to consumer sizing issues.
+ASOS now provides information alongside a product image about the model's height and dress size, as well as catwalk videos which allow buyers to see the clothes in better detail, taking note of how it fits the model and how garments move.

 - Consider how your returns system currently works; do you give customers returning items the opportunity to feedback on the reason they've returned a product?
 Do you use this data to make informed improvements?
 If not, then start to do so as the cost saving could be substantial.